-The term “Allocation” also applies after the Government Assignment and Conveyance to the Purchaser in the event of a shortage.
-Allocation will be calculated as a percentage of the remaining delivery capacity of the Helium System according to the proportion of each storage Contract holder’s stored volume of Primary Private Helium to the total volume of Primary Private Helium stored by all storage Contract holders.
+The term “Allocation” also applies after the Government Assignment and Conveyance to the Real Property Purchaser in the event of a shortage.
+Allocation will be calculated as a percentage of the remaining delivery capacity (minus any reservations for pressure control and the 20 percent reserved for Helium Lot # 1 and Real Property Purchaser’s Helium) of the Helium System according to the proportion of each storage Contract holder’s stored volume of Primary Private Helium to the total volume of Primary Private Helium stored by all storage Contract holders.
 Allocation will be calculated as of 8 a.m.
-Central Time each year annually on October 1.
-The Purchaser’s Representative may, in his sole discretion, change the allocation method when technical or operational considerations make such changes necessary or appropriate, but the Purchaser’s Representative will notify all storage Contract holders before making any such change.
-If changing the allocation method, Purchaser cannot change the definition of Primary Private Helium or the restriction that the allocation must be based only on volumes of Primary Private Helium.
-Further, priority access is limited to 20 percent of the total crude production per day of Purchaser’s New Helium.
-See 1.3 Allocable Gas, 1.24 Purchaser’s New Helium, 2.3 Delivery of Helium by United States or Purchaser, and 2.7 Shortages After Conveyance- for more information.
+Central Time each year annually on October 1 and after the Conveyence.
+The Real Property Purchaser’s Representative may, in his sole discretion, change the allocation method when technical or operational considerations make such changes necessary or appropriate, but the Real Property Purchaser’s Representative will notify all storage Contract holders before making any such change.
+If changing the allocation method, Real Property Purchaser cannot change the definition of Primary Private Helium or the restriction that the allocation must be based only on volumes of Primary Private Helium.
+In event of a shortage, Purchaser’s New Helium in Helium Lot #1 and Real Property Purchaser’s Helium are together assigned a 20 percent (11 percent for Helium Lot #1 and 9 percent for Real Property Purchaser’s Helium) delivery right that is independent from the allocation calculations under the Original Storage Contracts.
+This 20 percent delivery right replaces the previous priority access for In-Kind helium, which was approximately 20 percent.
+Aside from the 11 percent and 9 percent delivery rights, there is no off the top priority given to Helium Lot #1 or Purchaser’s New Helium.
+See 1.3 Allocable Gas, 1.24 Purchaser’s New Helium, 2.3 Delivery of Helium by United States or Real Property Purchaser, and 2.7 Shortages After Conveyance- for more information.
 If the Conveyance occurs in the middle of a fiscal year, the Allocation calculation from October 1 of that year remains in effect until the next October 1.

-1.4 “Authorized Officer” - The term means the person authorized to act on behalf of the BLM in approving, revising, managing, and terminating this Contract prior to the Conveyance of the Federal Helium System to Purchaser.
+1.4 “Authorized Officer” - The term means the person authorized to act on behalf of the BLM in approving, revising, managing, and terminating this Contract prior to the Conveyance of the Federal Helium System to Real Property Purchaser.

 1.5 “Contained helium” - The term means the amount of helium in a “Helium-gas mixture.”